- Home

 Admission and preparation

 The hospital will give you a time to arrive, called the admission time.
-Arriving earlier doesn’t mean you’ll be admitted or have surgery sooner.
 When you’re admitted, you might not know the exact time of the surgery, but you’ll probably know if it will be in the morning or afternoon.
-Sometimes there are unexpected delays due to emergencies – the receptionists and nurses will keep you informed.
+Sometimes there are unexpected delays due to emergencies and the order of the operating list may change – the receptionists and nurses will keep you informed.

 Before you go to the operating theatre, a nurse will: